aivtic/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT307/lab1.md

   - During lab exercises, refer to the appropriate technique based on the task at hand.
   - Utilize the example payloads to test for SQL injection vulnerabilities.
   - Keep in mind the objectives of each technique to guide your exploration and documentation.

 ---

-Sure!
-Here's the additional section with the commands for **sqlmap** you requested, formatted for inclusion in the lab document.
-This section provides a concise overview of various **sqlmap** command-line options, their purposes, and descriptions.

----